Mike Tyson vs. Roy Jones Jr. has quickly turned from exciting into a farcical event the closer we come to the opening bell of the exhibition.

 If we want to watch Tyson basically training, there has been plenty of footage leaked out already.
 All in an apparent rouse to make fans buy the Pay Per View.

 The closer the event gets, the more evident it becomes that this is just a money grab by organizers offering Tyson upwards of $10 million to get himself into shape, basically.

-Drug testing measures were added but not completely fool-proof.
-Whilst scoring, which initially brought legitimacy, is now void as they won’t even matter.
+Drug testing measures were added but were not completely fool-proof.
+While scoring initially brought legitimacy, it is now void as they won’t even matter.

 The WBC offered a championship belt for the winner.
 However, that’s now been changed to a belt each.
 So what is the point?

 MIKE TYSON PAYCHECK

 I’ll tell you what it is.
 Purely cold hard cash.
 Two fifty-somethings who will be blowing and tired after 60 seconds of action spending the other minute of the round thinking of the massive paycheck they are getting to pull the wool over the fans’ eyes.